 Dr. Luis M. Mota-Bravo, Director of Outreach, Research Training and Minority Science Programs, School of Biological Sciences

-Dr. Marlene de la Cruz, Director Academic Student Development of Outreach, Research Training and Minority Science Programs, School of Biological Sciences
+Dr. Marlene de la Cruz, Director of Student Academic Development of Outreach, Research Training and Minority Science Programs, School of Biological Sciences

 The Minority Science Programs (MSP) in the School of Biological Sciences at the University of California, Irvine (UCI) announces the Minority Access to Research Careers (MARC) Program, funded by the National Institutes of Health (NIH).
-MARC seeks to increase the number of underrepresented minority (URM) researchers in biomedical research careers, by supporting junior and senior URM students in their preparation for graduate training in the biomedical/behavioral sciences.
+MARC seeks to develop a diverse pool of undergraduates who complete their baccalaureate degree, and transition into and complete biomedical, research-focused higher degree programs (e.g. Ph.D.).

 MARC scholars engage in year-round biomedical research under the mentorship of a UCI faculty member and receive financial support in the form of,